softwarefactory-project/sf-operator/doc/reference/cli/main.md

         disk-file-size: 30G
       # Settings used when running the test suite locally
       tests:
+        # where to check out/create the demo repositories used by tests
+        demo-repos-path: deploy/
         # Ansible extra variables to pass to the testing playbooks
         extra-vars:
           key1: value1